My blog is reader supported. If you buy via links on my site, I earn a small commission.

 Overall

 FMLANow advertises FMLA certification for $49, but their terms and conditions reveal auto-renewing weekly or monthly subscription fees that push the real cost to $200+.
-One Trustpilot reviewer called it a 'bait and switch.'
+One Trustpilot reviewer called it a 'bait and switch.' and many others complained about this as not transparent.
 They only operate in 43 states, use a decentralized network of anonymous providers, and have just 3 total reviews.
 When your job protection is at stake, hidden fees and anonymous doctors are dealbreakers.

 My experience

 FMLANow's $49 price tag is what drew me in.
 But after reading their terms and conditions, I discovered auto-renewing subscription fees that aren't disclosed upfront.
-One of their three Trustpilot reviewers called it a 'bait and switch.'
+One of their Trustpilot reviewers called it a 'bait and switch.' and this shows up in most of their complaints.
 Their TrustPilot reviews are abysmal with many users calling it a "scam" and accusing the service of wracking up hundreds of dollars in expenses.
 Additionally, the operate in a very narrow scope of mental health.
 For a service where your job protection is at stake, the misleading fees and poor reviews is not something I'd gabmel on..

 Price: Hidden until you're in.
 Not competitive.